Endromia-9027/decrypt/README.md

-this is a python script which demonstrates how to encrypt and decrypt a file using "cryptography" module in python specific file
+These are the python programs which demonstrates how to encrypt and decrypt files using "cryptography" module in python.
+First, you have to create the files you want to encrypt and then if you run the decrypt program, it will automatically decrypts the files you have encrypted before